att-comdev/valet/README.rst

 ::

-   production: # pip install $ALLEGRO_PATH         # OpenStack plugins
+   production: # pip install $ALLEGRO_PATH

-   developer:  # pip install --editable $ALLEGRO_PATH         # OpenStack plugins
+   developer:  # pip install --editable $ALLEGRO_PATH

 It is strongly recommended to create a `virtual environment`_ (venv) for allegro-api.
 Ubuntu uses pecan 0.3.0, which is out of date.
 Updating an Ubuntu package via pip can lead to instabilities.
 Uninstalling the Ubuntu package can lead to instabilities in other packages that require that particular version of pecan.
 Ostro will also be placed in this venv.

+It's also possible to `install a newer version of Python in a venv`_, if necessary.

 Install the API on the designated allegro node (which could be the same as the controller node, but doesn't have to be).
 Be sure to have the venv activated before doing this.